BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_3_Adding_SSH_Hidden_Services.md

 HiddenServiceAuthorizeClient stealth hidden-service-ssh
 ```

-* HiddenServiceDir: indicates tor that you have a hidden service directory with the neccesary configuration on path.
+* HiddenServiceDir: indicates tor that you have a hidden service directory with the necessary configuration on path.
 * HiddenServicePort:  indicates tor port to be used,  in SSH case is 22, if you want use other port you can change here.
 * HiddenServiceAuthorizeClient: As it's name indicates authorize a client to connect to the hidden service.